-For any company networks are now a fact of life.
-They are one of the most important elements of your business so a network monitoring system able to oversee and provide feedback on your network is absolutely imperative.
+Networks are now a fact of life inside any company.
 If the network goes down for whatever reason your data won’t be transmitted and your company won’t be offering any service to its clients, your SLAs will suffer, your brand will be tarnished, and your customer complaints lines will be red hot with incoming grievances.

 Network monitoring 101, where syslog messages and bandwidth control are fundamental.